 Wisedry Rechargeable Silica Gel Car Dehumidifier Packets

-If you need reusable moisture control, Wisedry’s silica gel packets are a strong pick.
-You get two 500-gram black desiccant packs that can help cut condensation on car windows and keep dampness down in cupboards, garages, RVs, boats, basements, and storage rooms.
-Each packet can absorb up to 150 grams of moisture, and you can reactivate it in a microwave or oven in about 10 to 16 minutes.
-You can reuse each pack more than 10 times, and the double packaging helps keep them dry before first use.
+If you need reusable moisture control for a larger enclosed area, Wisedry’s silica gel packets are a strong pick.
+You get two large desiccant packs that can help cut condensation in cars and reduce dampness in cupboards, garages, RVs, boats, basements, and storage rooms.
+Each pack is bulkier than small book packets, but that extra size can help when tiny packets would need constant attention.
+You can reactivate the packs in a microwave or oven by following the product directions.

 Best For: Drivers and homeowners who want a reusable, recharge-friendly desiccant solution for reducing moisture and condensation in cars, garages, closets, RVs, boats, basements, and storage spaces.